Crambeary/wellness_reflection/README.md

 - [x] Containerize the app
 - [x] Move the name to the header 'How are you lately, [name]?' when logged in
 - [x] Demo mode - no account needed to generate wellness entries
-- [ ] Quote of the day form overflow in image is working
+- [ ] Textarea form types overflow in image is working
 - [ ] Use Redux for State Management
 - [ ] Connect form submissions to a database Supabase
     - [ ] Add a database